jurajselep/deribit_data/optstore/docs/README.md

 cargo run -- retrieve --source deribit --symbol BTC-28MAR25-60000-C --day 2025-03-28 --out raw_cache/
 ```

+During retrieval the CLI reports percentage complete and ETA based on the day window (start/end timestamps).

 > Note: Deribit expects a fully qualified option instrument (expiry/strike/CP).
 A bare symbol such as `ETH-25MAR-2025` will be rejected with a 400 error.

 ## Roadmap